 Jeff is the head of the NBSS bookbinding department, a 2003 graduate of the American Academy of Bookbinding, and an alumnus of the NBSS program.
 After completing the NBSS program in 1999, Jeff worked at Harcourt Bindery and Harvard University's Tozzer Library.
-He serves as the chair of the New England Chapter of the Guild of Book Workers and operates a bindery in Somerville, Massachusetts specializing in leather bindings and boxes.
+He is a past chair of the New England Chapter of the Guild of Book Workers and operates a bindery in Somerville, Massachusetts specializing in leather bindings and boxes.

 Janet Collins has been a professional woodworker and woodturner since graduating from the Cabinet and Furniture Making program at North Bennet Street School in 1996.
 She has developed and taught many of the woodworking and woodturning workshops at North Bennet Street School.
 Currently she teaches woodworking full time at Dartmouth College in Hanover, NH.

 Dan is an instructor and 1994 graduate of the NBSS Cabinet & Furniture Making program.
 Dan designed the curriculum for several NBSS workshops including the current three-month furniture intensive.
 Prior to joining the NBSS faculty, he work with master craftsmen Phil Lowe CF '74 and Ron Traposso CF '69.
 When Dan isn't teaching or making furniture in his New Hampshire shop, he enjoys writing and has published numerous articles in Fine Woodworking magazine.

 Jeff is a woodcarver living in Northern Virginia.
 His work is featured in Wayne Barton’s The Art of Chip Carving: Award Winning Designs, the premier professional chip carver’s book.